curl/everything-curl/transfers/conn/local.md

 # Local address and port number

-In almost all situations you want to the system pick the default source IP address and default local port number when libcurl sets up a connnection.
+In almost all situations you want to the system pick the default source IP address and default local port number when libcurl sets up a connection.

 For the rare instances when that is not good enough, libcurl features overrides.